-Treatment regimen, anti-rHuPH20 antibodies and, as available, other laboratory safety assessments, total IgG, further safety assessments, product administration, and health-related quality of life and health resource use assessments.
+- 1. anti-rHuPH20 antibodies and other laboratory safety assessments, total IgG, further safety assessments that are obtained during the routine clinical management of the subjects - 2. the prescribed treatment regimen and treatment administration - 3. health-related quality of life (HRQoL) and health resource use (HRU) assessments